bsml320/Scupa/README.md

 ## Output

 By default, Scupa outputs a Seurat object with the updated metadata.
-Each cell type has 4~6 polarization states.
-For each polarization state, the polarization scores (range 0~1), P values, and adjusted P values are calculated for all cells.
+Each cell type has 4-6 polarization states.
+For each polarization state, the polarization scores (range 0-1), P values, and adjusted P values are calculated for all cells.
+Larger scores indicate stronger polarization.

 The scores and P values can be visualized by Seurat functions FeaturePlot, VlnPlot, etc.